Melania Trump Won’t Remain Popular Unless She Gets Help

 — Us Weekly (@usweekly) March 22, 2017

 Brower thinks that if Melania Trump had hired someone a long time ago, she may have been steered from the awkward cause she said she’d champion in regards to cyber-bullying.
 Given that her husband is notorious for his bully-like Twitter rants, it wasn’t the most appropriate cause.
 Moreover, she hasn’t followed through on that pledge.
-The report further states that no key figures in the anti-cyber-bullying community has heard from the first lady or her staff.
+The report further states that no key figures in the anti-cyber-bullying community have heard from the first lady or her staff.
 At this point, it appears that Melania is breaking a promise she made.

 Other mistakes that Melania has made may have been better avoided had she hired a communications professional that noticed the plagiarism in her speech at the 2016 Republican convention in which multiple sections of it were borrowed from former First Lady Michelle Obama.